jabberwoockey/NthDayOfWeek/README.md

 - `Get-NthDayOfWeek`

-Or with the switch `-Next` for the tuesdays of the next year:
+Or with the switch `-Next`/`-Previous` for the tuesdays of the next/previous
+year:

 - `gndw -Next`

+- `gndw -Previous`

 To get second tuesdays (Patch Tuesdays) of a specific month of the current year or a specific year run any one of the following commands: